Encouraging Native Beneficial Insects

 A healthy garden is full of life, from deep in the soil to the tree tops there should be fungi, bacteria, spiders, insects, worms, and innumerable other living creatures.
 These all cohabit in a generally harmonious way.
 Sometimes, however, a problem arises and the balance is temporarily upset.
 Reaching for an insecticide spray when aphids appear on your tender rose buds will often make the problem worse in the long run.
 Most insecticides are not prejudiced, they will kill everything, both the aphids and their natural predators.

 Another way is to release natural predators and wait.
 As aphid numbers build up, so do their predator numbers and a liveable natural balance is achieved.
-Alternatively, you can provide an environment that encourages natural predators into your garden as permanent residents, this will often prevent pest numbers building sufficiently to be problematical in the first instance, reducing the need to take any action.
+Alternatively, you can provide an environment that encourages natural predators into your garden as permanent residents, this will often prevent pest numbers building sufficiently to be problematic in the first instance, reducing the need to take any action.

 Photo © Bulleen Art & Garden